AI-powered Inventory Optimization & Supply Planning

 The key is simple: not more stock — better distributed stock.

-Flowlity generates reliable sales forecasts by leveraging your historical and external data.
-Its probabilistic forecast algorithm produces several scenarios and identifies the most likely one, also providing a confidence interval to visualize uncertainty.
-This helps you anticipate demand more accurately than with traditional methods.
+Flowlity generates reliable sales forecasts using your historical and external data.
+Its probabilistic algorithm produces several scenarios, identifies the most likely one, and provides a confidence interval so planners can see uncertainty rather than hide it.

-Flowlity offers a collaborative space to share forecasts, needs and order confirmations with your partners.
-This streamlines communication and reduces uncertainty throughout the supply chain.
+Flowlity offers a collaborative space to share forecasts, needs, and order confirmations with your partners — streamlining communication and reducing uncertainty along the chain.

 Flowlity’s calculation of supply recommendations is multi-criteria.